 This plan is no longer available as of April 7, 2015

 You may think that ninety-nine cents won’t get you far these days.
 After all, it would only get you about a third a gallon of gas, enough to drive 10 miles in a 2014 Nissan Sentra.
 It can get you further than you’d think, though, on the web.
-Since cloud servers are so incredibly efficient, they’ve made it possible for us to create small, 99-cent/month Cloud VPS solutions.
+Since virtual private servers are so incredibly efficient, they’ve made it possible for us to create small, 99-cent/month Cloud VPS solutions.

 However, many people are hesitant to choose that plan, unsure if it is powerful enough to meet their needs, offering just 256 MB of RAM (random access memory).
 People who are frequent users of cloud VPS plans often discuss what can be done with various amounts of server memory.

 Let’s explore how people can use a 256 MB cloud VPS.